jorisvink/tier6/README.md

 Join all your machines into a single L2 network, no matter where they are.

 Tier6 uses <a href="https://github.com/jorisvink/sanctum">sanctum</a>
-cathedral infrastructure to autodiscover peers in its same network and establish p2p e2ee tunnels to each peer in full mesh mode.
+cathedral infrastructure to autodiscover peers the same flock and establish p2p e2ee tunnels to each peer in full mesh mode.
 All incoming traffic is dumped into a single tap interface.
 Return traffic is only sent to peers on which the destination MAC address has been seen as